WegenwachtHan Ploos van Amstel

 Wegenwacht, v.
 1999

-ballpoint pen, felt-tip pen, gouache and lead pencil on paper
+ballpoint pen, felt-tip pen, coloured pencil and lead pencil on paper

 © photo credit

 Collection de l’Art Brut, Lausanne